Granulate/bcc/examples/cpp/pyperf/README.md

        [--fs-offset OFFSET]
        [--stack-offset OFFSET]
 ```

-`--frequency` and `--sample-rate` are mutually exclusive, and analogous to `sample_freq` and `sample_period` from `perf_event_open(2)`:

-> A "sampling" event is one that generates an overflow notification every N events, where N is given by `sample_period`.   `sample_freq` can be used if you wish to use frequency rather than period.
-In this case, you set the freq flag.
-The  kernel will adjust the sampling period to try and achieve the desired rate.
-The rate of adjustment is a timer tick.

-Thus, frequency is the number of desired samples per second, whereas rate is number of timer ticks between samples.

 A FlameGraph-style stackcollapse listing is written to the output filename (or standard output if
 not specified).
 You can use standard FlameGraph tools to visualize the result.